5 days left

 (Clubs to be determined on appointment)

 This position will be required to undertake regular travel in the areas identified, including some overnight stays including occasional evening and weekend working.

 Reporting to the Safeguarding Manager, The Safeguarding Officer will be responsible for ensuring that EFL Clubs meet and exceed Safeguarding requirements, as detailed through the EFL Safeguarding Standards.
 As the first point of contact, Safeguarding Officers will support EFL Clubs in all aspects of Safeguarding Compliance.

 The successful candidate will be able to demonstrate the following essential requirements;

-This post requires an Enhanced Disclosure and Barring Service Criminal Records Check (CRC).
-Applicants will be asked about any previous convictions, cautions, reprimands that are not “protected” as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013)
+This role requires an Enhanced Disclosure and Barring Service Criminal Records Check (CRC).
+Applicants will be asked about any previous convictions, cautions, reprimands that are not ‘protected’ as defined by the Rehabilitation Offenders Act 1974 (Exceptions) Order 1975 (Amended 2013).

 The EFL is committed to creating an inclusive and diverse environment and is proud to be an equal opportunity employer.
 Qualified applicants will receive consideration for employment without regard to race, ethnicity, religion or belief(s), gender, gender identity or expression, sexual orientation, marital status, disability, age or with regards to pregnancy or maternity.